open-education-api/specification/docs/governance/README.md

 TBD: API specification 1 January 2019, Version: 2

-The governance model describes the decision-making process and the role of various members of the [Community](community (governance)/), [Working group](working group (governance)/), and [Bureau Edustandaard](bureau edustandaard (governance)).
+The governance model describes the decision-making process and the role of various members of the [Community](#community-governance), [Working group](#working-group-governance), and [Bureau Edustandaard](#bureau-edustandaard-governance).
 It also outlines the strategic goals and procedures within the project, and provides an understanding of how the Open Education API is governed.

 The shared goals of the governance model are: